simone-viozzi/Mask-RCNN-training-with-docker-containers-on-Sagemaker/README.md

 - `/opt/ml/output/data/`: the output data
 - `/opt/ml/output/tensorboard/`: the tensorboard
 - `/opt/ml/checkpoints/`: the checkpoints
+able of Contents

+    Index
+    Overview
+    Project struscture
+    Dataset
+        Original dataset
+        Our dataset
+            Mask images preparation
+            Json annotations preparation
+    Training on Sagemaker
+        Sagemaker overview
+        Using Sagemaker notebooks
+        Start a taining job from sagemaker a notebook Preparation of the data on s3
+            Push the Docker image to ECR
+            start the training j
 ### Preparation of the data on s3

 The training job will download the model and the dataset from s3, so we need to make some bucket and upload what is needed.